Photo courtesy of umhs-sk.org

 While the prospect of a medical school interview is incredibly exciting for medical school applicants, it can also induce fear.
 Rest assured that the vast majority of medical school interviews are not stressful.
 Think of the interview as an opportunity to have a conversation with someone who is interested in learning more about you, your background, and your motivation for a career in medicine.

 1. Know your story.
 This sounds obvious but it’s crucial to be able to clearly articulate your path to medicine.
-If asked, “So tell me about yourself,” a query often used in the blind interview, you should be able to give a quick synopsis (<5 minutes) of your background, motivation for a career in medicine, and the experiences you’ve had which have reinforced your focus on the medical profession.
+If asked, “Tell me about yourself,” a query often used in the blind interview, you should be able to give a quick synopsis (<5 minutes) of your background, motivation for a career in medicine, and the experiences you’ve had which reinforced your focus on the medical profession.
 Be sure to review the secondary you submitted to the medical school where you are interviewing.
 No doubt you wrote essays for many secondaries in the medical school application process, and it is often hard to remember what you wrote for each school.
 Before going to an interview review your secondary for that particular school to refresh your memory as to what information you provided.

 3. Have some knowledge of health care policy and issues in the medical profession.
 If you’ve chosen to go into medicine you should be keeping abreast of medical issues reported in the news and policy decisions affecting the public and physicians.
 Read up on health care policy if you haven’t already done so; the Kaiser Family Foundation is an outstanding resource.

-6. Have questions ready for your interviewers.
+6. Have questions ready for the interviewers.
 No doubt you will be asked if you have any questions during your medical school interview.
 The questions you ask are important, not only because they show whether or not you’ve given consideration and thought to your visit but also because the questions demonstrate your seriousness (or lack thereof) about the school.
-This is your chance to learn more about the school; ask questions you really want to know the answers to and which will give you information that is not available on the website.
+This is your chance to learn more about the school; ask questions you want to know the answers to and which will give you information that is not available on the website.
 For a few ideas to get you thinking about possible questions, please see this blog post.

 7. Do a mock interview.
 Doing a mock interview with someone who has knowledge of the medical school interview process can help prepare you.
 Questions will be posed that will help you think about and refine your answers.
 As a result, you will gain confidence and feel better prepared for the interview.
 While not every single question that may arise will be posed, you will know how to think through your responses and be well prepared for the interview process.